Debit Card Tips to Remember

 Watch Out For Holds

-Be keenly aware of holds.
-A merchant may put an account hold on your transaction in certain cases, where they will obtain an estimated purchase amount approval from your bank.
-You will be charged until they get approval for the estimated purchase cost.
+Be keenly aware of holds on your credit card transactions.
+Merchants may place an account hold to get estimated purchase approval from your bank.
+The hold ensures funds are available for the transaction.
+You will be charged once the merchant receives approval for the estimated purchase amount.

 This “hold” will take one to two days, so during this period, you will not have access to this held money in your bank account.
 You should make sure to keep track of subsequent transactions made during the day so that you don’t try to spend the money in your account that is held.